virtualvoyager367/FileSound-Encoded-FIle-Transfer/README.md

 # **Things to Know**

+**DISCLAIMER:** Sometimes the decrypted file may have issues, if this happens regenerate the encoder and decoder and encode and decode the file again, at the bottom is a in depth explanation of why this could happen.

-**The encoded WAV version is approximately 295 times larger than the original file.**
+**The encoded WAV version is approximately 295 times larger than the original file, so stick to smaller files unless you have what you need to convert larger files.**

 **The .py file in the repository is just meant for open-sourcing it, if you want to run it download the newest EXE version. yes, the executable is safe, it's just the python script converted to an exe file.**